Chef Marcela Valladolid shares her easy method for tamales—and the makings of a festive tamalada.

 1 of 7Thomas J. Story

 Basic Tamale Method

 These small, fluffy tamales are less doughy than average, so you get plenty of filling in every bite.
-Use any leftover filling in tacos or eggs, and extra masa for sopes (crunchy fried bites; for a recipe, go to sunset.com/sopes).
+Use any leftover filling in tacos or eggs, and extra masa for the crunchy fried bites known as sopes.

 Charring the chiles over a gas flame, rather than a broiler, roasts just the skin, leaving the chile underneath fresh-tasting.
 Buy Oaxaca cheese from Latino markets in sticks or as strings woven into a ball, to unfold.
 Taste some before buying—the fresher and more buttery, the better.

 This fruity punch works for any holiday party.
 Cookbook author Marcela Valladolid and her aunts sip this as they make tamales—along with straight nips of Valladolid’s own añejo (aged) tequila, Hacienda de la Flor, which she makes with her brother Antonio.
 This recipe is adapted from one in Valladolid’s cookbook Mexican Made Easy (Clarkson Potter, 2011).